 Some larger brands, such as Annie’s, are supporting small-scale, conventional farms to transition to non-chemical, organic methods.
 Last year, General Mills pledged to transition 1 million acres of farmland to a model based on regenerative agriculture by 2030, but this is not the norm in agribusiness.
 Instead, agricultural funding continues to be allocated to conventional farming methods rather than investing in organic methods for pest-removal, production efficiency, and expertise training programs.

-Barr’s Farms, a family farm that has been in operation since 1926 and grows fruits and vegetables in Lancaster County, is facing a similar situation in terms of their reliance on the communities they operate in.
+Barr’s Farms, a family farm that has been in operation since 1926 and grows fruits and vegetables in Lancaster County, is facing a similar situation in terms of their economic reliance on local communities.

 “We did not apply for any help,” owner and farmer Benjamin Barr said, when asked about applying for federal assistance.
 But he said he plans on learning more about potential opportunities as a second round of funding approaches this fall.

-Barr said his family’s farm has invested in the local community for decades, and the community showed up in force when they most needed it.
+Barr said his family’s farm has invested in the local community for decades, and they showed up in force when the farm most needed it.